 Below are the steps to take to become an LSW in the state of Ohio:

 - Complete the LSW application, online or paper version, and pay the $60.00 application fee (keep job descriptions brief): license.ohio.gov/Applications/default.asp

 - After applying, submit the Request for Exam Pre-Approval form, via fax at (614)728-7790 with a copy of your social work transcript. cswmft.ohio.gov/pdfs/LSWInstr

 - If you have not graduated, please note: the Board has changed the application procedure and now requires you to upload a letter of good standing with your application.
-Upon approval from the College of Social Work to graduate, we will e-mail you a letter of good standing to include when you apply for licensure.
+Upon submitting an application to graduate, please e-mail us if you need a letter and we will e-mail you a letter of good standing to include when you apply for licensure.